hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 --set elasticsearch.sysctlInitContainer.enabled=false
 ```

 After running above commands, t﻿he Apache SkyWalking is installed to the Kubernetes cluster's namespace *skywalking*.
-It creates the *elasticsearch* as the `StatefulSet`, running a pod on each worker node.
-It runs the Apache SkyWalking OAP with replicas as 2 to provide high availability.
+It creates the *elasticsearch* as the `StatefulSet` object, running a pod on each worker node.
+It runs the Apache SkyWalking Observability Analysis Platform (OAP) with replicas as 2 to provide high availability.

 It should be noted that the last option *elasticsearch.sysctlInitContainer.enabled=false* is necessary.
 Otherwise, it will try to set up *vm.max_map_count* using a privileged container during *elasticsearch* installation.
-It will violate the existing *PodSecurityPolicy* deployed in the HPE GreenLake environment.
+It will violate the existing *PodSecurityPolicy* deployed in the HPE GreenLake for Private Cloud Enterprise environment.
 It therefore will fail the Helm install.

-We can check the detailed Apache SkyWalking installation by typing the following *kubectl* command:
+You can check the detailed Apache SkyWalking installation by typing the following *kubectl* command:

 ```markdown
 $ kubectl get all -n skywalking